dashygo097/vhn/README.md

 #define __VITIS_HLS__
 #endif

-#include "path/to/proj/include/hls.hh" // Because this is a header only proj, so you can directly include it.
+#include "path/to/proj/include/vhn.hh" // Because this is a header only proj, so you can directly include it.
 FIXED(16, 8) // This defines a type called `fixed16_8` (basically it is `ap_fixed`)
-using TestLinear = hls_nn::Linear<fixed16_8, 256, 10, void, OPT_NONE>;
+using TestLinear = vhn::Linear<fixed16_8, 256, 10, void, OPT_NONE>;
-using TestVarMLP = hls_nn::MLP<fixed16_8, 256, hls_nn::ReLU, void, OPT_NONE, 128, 64, 10>;
+using TestVarMLP = vhn::MLP<fixed16_8, 256, vhn::ReLU, void, OPT_NONE, 128, 64, 10>;

 void linear(fixed16_8 output[10 * 10], const fixed16_8 input[10 * 256],
     const fixed16_8 w1[10][256], const fixed16_8 b1[10]) {